simoncarrignon/ccs18/call.md

 ### Contact

-If you have any enquiries or questions about the submission process or the session in general, please write us at [simon dot carrignon at bsc dot es](mailto:simon.carrignon@bsc.es).
+If you have any enquiries or questions about the submission process or the session in general, please write us ( _simon dot carrignon at bsc dot es_ or _sergi dot valverde at upf dot edu_)